American Oystercatchers are a common sight in Hilton Head Island’s marshes throughout the year.

 Adults may also use their beaks as a hammer to break apart mollusk shells.
 These opportunistic creatures may also prey on crustaceans, insects, jellyfish and even small fish.
 Oystercatchers will reach breading maturity by the age of 3.
 They will then choose a mate for life.

-Although chicks will learn how to fly within 35 days, they will stay with their parents for up to two months, relying on them for food.
+Chicks will learn how to fly within 35 days.
+They will stay with their parents for up to two months, relying on them for food.
 Young oystercatchers tend to flock together once they have left their parents.

 In most coastal states, the oystercatcher is a species of special concern.
 The global population is only about 72,000.
 In total, there are less than 10,000 of these birds in the U.S. today.
 In the early 1900s, egg harvesting and plume hunting nearly brought these animals to extinction.
-In 1918 the Migratory Bird Act Treaty protected these animals from such hunting.
-The birds have been able to make a comeback, but have still not reached their original range or population numbers.
+The Migratory Bird Act Treaty protected these animals from such hunting.
+The birds have been able to make a comeback, but have not reached their original range or population.

 However, these impressive birds can be seen year-round in the Lowcountry in relatively healthy numbers.
-Keep your eyes open for this signature shore bird and enjoy a glimpse into the unique world of the American Oystercatcher.
+Keep your eyes open for this signature shore bird.